9 Visualize with ggplot2

 geom_histogram(aes(x = flipper_length_mm, fill = species), binwidth = 2,

 When aiming to create a range of visualizations in a uniform style, it is advisable to define one or more palettes of custom colors.
 There are many R functions and packages supporting this task.
-We will use the unikn package, as it combines pleasing colors with useful color functions:
+For instance, we can use the unikn package, as it combines pleasing colors with useful color functions:

 library(unikn) # for colors and color functions